rayen003/TransformerBard-Advanced-NLP-for-Shakespeare-Text-Generation/README.md

 # TransformerBard: Advanced NLP for Shakespeare Text Generation

 A sophisticated implementation of a transformer-based language model for generating Shakespeare-style text.
-This project showcases advanced natural language processing techniques, attention mechanisms, and deep learning architectures.
+This project showcases advanced natural language processing techniques, attention mechanisms, and deep learning architecture:

 ## Overview
 This repository implements and experiments with various transformer architectures for creative text generation.
 The project demonstrates proficiency in: